hugobloem/heatmiser_ndc/README.md

 Also TURN_ON, TURN_OFF,

 ### Error Handling
-the code now counts the  total no of reads, writes and errors on the RS485 link per thermostat.
-The most common errors (on my installation) are CRC and NDR (No Data Read).
-The code looks for other errors but these are rarely if ever seen, so these will be grouped together as Oth.
-Read transactions are far more frequent than writes, so counts are gathered seperately for these.
-2 more Additional attributes have been added for each thermostat Read Stats is a string in the form "err%" "crc count" "ndr count" "oth count" "hard count"
-    the total error count (sum of crc, NDR & Oth) is divided by the total no of reads to give err% Write Stats is a string in the form "write count" "crc count" "ndr count" "oth count" "hard count" far fewer writes are likely so the total count is included.

-Use Developer Tools or Flex Table card to see these error counts
+The code now recognises line errors and attempts to recover from these.
 If a line error occurs, the read or write is retried (upto 5 times).
 If a retry is successful, no error is reported to the logs.
-If the retry maximum is reached a hard error is counted and an error reported to the log
+If the retry maximum is reached a hard error is counted and an error reported to the log.
+Any error that is recovered counts as a soft error.
+The most common errors (on my installation) are CRC and NDR (No Data Read).
+The code looks for other errors but these are rarely if ever seen, so these will be grouped together as Oth(er).
+2 more Additional attributes have been added for each thermostat Read Stats is a string in the form "soft error%" "hard error count"
+    "soft error %" is total read soft error count divided by the total no of reads Write Stats is a string in the form "write count" "soft errors" "hard errors" far fewer writes are likely so the total count is included.

+In addition, the RS485 module counts the total reads & writes to the line and outputs log data (INFO level) evry 10,000 calls It logs total count, crc errors, ndr errors, oth errors, hard errors

+Use Developer Tools or Flex Table card to see the per thermostat errors

+### Broken Serial line
+The code now detects a serial line exception, and attempts to recover

+### Setting the thermostat time clock
+I have tried to implemented code to reset the thermostat clock.
+This uses Preset Modes, and can be accessed form the UI.
+At present, the code appears to send the correct data to the line, but the clock does not change.
+More work needed here